Periodic limb movement disorder: Diagnosis

-People with PLMD often do not know the cause of their excessive daytime sleepiness and their limb movements are reported by a spouse or sleep partner.
-PLMD cannot be diagnosed by polysomnogram (PSG) alone, it is necessary to obtain a full medical history and taking into account all available information.
+People with PLMD often do not know the cause of their excessive daytime sleepiness, and their limb movements are reported by a spouse or sleep partner.
+PLMD cannot be diagnosed by polysomnogram (PSG) sleep study alone; it is necessary to obtain a full medical history and take into account all available information.

-Polysomnography is recognized as the assessment method which brings most precise information on sleep quality, sleep structure and physiological parameters during sleep (respiration, heart rate, movements).
-Therefore, diagnostic of PLMD can usually be established only in laboratory settings.
+Polysomnography is recognized as the assessment method that brings the most precise information on sleep quality, sleep structure, and physiological parameters during sleep (respiration, heart rate, movements).
+Therefore, diagnosis of PLMD can usually be established only in laboratory settings.
 As people usually ignore the cause of their daytime impairments, PLMS during sleep are mostly found through laboratory examination rather than clinical complaints.

-Video-Polysomnography may be recommended to distinguish PLMS from other leg movements during sleep time which may be similar to PLMS when it comes to duration and pattern.
-Measures from PSG allocated to the diagnostic of PLMD are essentially based on electromyography (EMG) measuring muscle activity.
-EMG electrodes are usually placed on anterior tibialis muscle.
+Video-Polysomnography may be recommended to distinguish PLMS from other leg movements during sleep time, which may be similar to PLMS when it comes to duration and pattern.
+Measures from PSG allocated to the diagnosis of PLMD are essentially based on electromyography (EMG), measuring muscle activity.
+EMG electrodes are usually placed on the anterior tibialis muscle.

-Recent studies showed actigraphy may be combined to PSG as a screening tool for PLMD diagnosis.
-Actigraphs are watch-shaped devices - usually worn by adult population on the wrist - used to record sleep and wake periods for at least a week.
-Recent actigraphy devices allow more precise recordings which helps evaluating if actual movements meet diagnostic criteria for PLMD.
-Recent studies showed actigraph records reflect quite accurately PLMI criterion.
+Recent studies showed that actigraphy may be combined with PSG as a screening tool for PLMD diagnosis.
+Actigraphs are watch-shaped devices - usually worn by the adult population on the wrist - used to record sleep and wake periods for at least a week.
+Recent actigraphy devices allow more precise recordings, which help evaluate if actual movements meet diagnostic criteria for PLMD.
+Recent studies showed that actigraph records reflect the PLMI criterion quite accurately.

 Crucial for the diagnosis are the inter-movement intervals and the frequency of PLMS - each movement must happen within a 4 to 90 second interval from the previous movement.
 The periodic limb movement index (PLMI), which corresponds to the number of periodic limb movements per hour, must be more than 15 movements per hour in adults and 5 movements or more per hour in children.
-The diagnosis of PLMD requires a visible cause-effect relationship between PLMS and an observed sleep disturbance or daytime impairment (both disturbance and impairment have to be clinically significant).
+The diagnosis of PLMD requires a visible cause-and-effect relationship between PLMS and an observed sleep disturbance or daytime impairment (both disturbance and impairment have to be clinically significant).

-Other relevant causes of Insomnia and Hypersomnia have to be ruled out before diagnosing PLMD (most importantly anxiety, obstructive sleep apnea, and narcolepsy).
+Other relevant causes of Insomnia and Hypersomnia have to be ruled out before diagnosing PLMD (most importantly, anxiety, obstructive sleep apnea, and narcolepsy).
 Furthermore, symptoms can not be better explained by any other conditions.

-For the differential diagnosis it is important to differentiate PLMD from other leg movements during sleep, which are high-frequency:
+For the differential diagnosis, it is important to differentiate PLMD from other leg movements during sleep, which are high-frequency: